 John Dowd resigns as Trump's lawyer in Russia probe

-John Dowd resigned Thursday as President Trump's lead outside counsel in the Russia probe amid an internal dispute with other attorneys on the legal team, Fox News has learned.
+John Dowd resigned Thursday as President Trump's lead outside counsel in the Russia probe amid an internal dispute with other attorneys on the legal team over whether the president should agree to an interview with Special Counsel Robert Mueller.

-Dowd has been at odds with the other attorneys over the possibility of Trump doing an interview with Special Counsel Robert Mueller, sources said.
-He has recently voiced strong opposition to Trump doing an interview, they said.
+Speaking to Fox News, Dowd confirmed he resigned Thursday morning and said the president “graciously accepted.”

+“The president has a terrific case and has proved it to the Special Counsel Robert Mueller and his team in spades,” Dowd said.

+“I am so proud of the president’s transparency, and how anyone could accuse him of obstruction after the president’s extraordinary cooperation is beyond me," Dowd said.
+"I love him and wish him well.”

+Asked during a White House event Thursday if he still wants to testify before Mueller, Trump told reporters, “Yes.
+I would like to.”

-Amid Mueller’s probe, Trump has assembled his own outside team of lawyers, including Dowd, Ty Cobb and Jay Sekulow.
+Amid Mueller’s probe, Trump assembled his own outside team of lawyers, including Dowd, Ty Cobb and Jay Sekulow.
 Earlier this week, Trump added former U.S. attorney Joseph diGenova to his legal team and, according to sources, is expected to make more additions.

 Mueller has been investigating Russia's interference in the 2016 election, as well as other issues involving President Trump and his advisers.